Home

 Rev. Lauren Harris

 Lauren is an award-winning writer and itinerant elder in the African Methodist Episcopal Church (A.M.E.).
 She served at Reid Temple A.M.E.
 Church in Glenn Dale, MD for over 10 years under the esteemed leadership of Rev. Dr. Lee P. Washington.
 She also served in Columbia, SC from 2015 to 2017 with the Rev. Carey A. Grady at Reid Chapel A.M.E.
 Church.
-Presently, Lauren serves at Mt.
+Most recently, she served at Mt.
 Pisgah A.M.E.
-Church in Columbia, MD where the Rev. C. Michelle Langston is senior pastor.
+Church in Columbia, MD.
 She has a Master of Divinity from Howard University and a Bachelor’s degree in English from the University of Maryland.
 She’s also been published in Parents magazine, Sojourners, Washington Family, Modern Loss, Gospel Today, and several others.
 In honor of her deceased husband, Gabriel Jones, she volunteered for Mothers Against Drunk Driving (MADD) for five years and was a finalist in their search for a national president in 2018.
 Professionally, Lauren works for the Baltimore-Washington Conference of The United Methodist Church on Congregational Development.
-She is married and a proud mother of two children.

 The Latest Blog Post